The choice of Planck CMB likelihood in cosmological analyses: Cosmological constraints

 We now test a restricted multipole range, cutting the \planck power spectra in TT/TE/EE at $\ell < 1000/600/600$, which is the point at which ground-based experiments currently probe power spectra to higher precision than \planck.
 These criteria were first set out in \citet{dr6ps} for ACT DR6 and later re-used in \citet{Camphuis:2025uvg} for the combination of \planck, ACT and SPT-3G.

-We show the constraints on \lcdm parameters in \autoref{fig:npipe-comparison-cut}, comparing the \camspecnpipe and \camspecnpipe-\cut constraints versus the equivalent for \plik.
+We show the constraints on \lcdm parameters in \autoref{fig:npipe-comparison-cut} \onreview{and their numerical values in~\autoref{tab:full-cut-parameter-table}}, comparing the \camspecnpipe and \camspecnpipe-\cut constraints versus the equivalent for \plik.
 The restricted multipole range gives very similar parameters between the two likelihoods, improving on the agreement from the full dataset.
 The largest shift is of $\sim 0.4\sigma$ in $\Omega_b h^2$ and the $\Delta \chi^2$ with respect to the fit to the other dataset is reduced by $\sim 1-2$ points (see Table 2).